Market Waterfall Analysis: From Market Size (TAM) to Sales

 Explore related tools such as the Decision Prioritization Matrix or the Marketing Plan Creation framework to continue improving strategic alignment and market performance.

-Market Waterfall Analysis is a marketing and sales alignment tool that provides a detailed view of the market journey — from the total market down to final orders or sales.
+Market Waterfall Analysis is a framework that connects market size (TAM, SAM) with sales funnel performance, providing a structured view from total market to actual sales.
 It helps assess market visibility, sales coverage, and performance, enabling teams to identify opportunities and improve go-to-market efficiency.

 © marketingdecision.org